laforge49/JActor2/README.md

 There is a fair amount of overhead in passing messages between threads.
 Send buffers requests and responses, rather than passing them immediately, to avoid some of this overhead and improve throughput.
-Message buffers are per destination reactor and are only passed when a reactor has no further messages to process.
+Message buffers are per destination reactor and are only disbursed to their destinations when a reactor has no further messages to process.

 Thread Migration
 -----